gut-puncture/Semantic-Gravity-RP/execution-plan.md

   - Retries on timeouts and 5xx.
   - Logs request and response JSON.
   - If JSON invalid, re-ask with "Return ONLY valid JSON".
+  - Parse JSON from `message.content` only (ignore reasoning content).
+  - Use max_tokens=2000 to allow reasoning + JSON without truncation.
+  - Set `response_format` to `{"type": "json_object"}` for JSON-mode calls.
+  - Include the word "json" in the prompt and a JSON example for JSON-mode calls.
+  - Enable reasoning (deepseek-reasoner or `thinking={"type":"enabled"}`) and still parse JSON from `message.content`.
+  - If `message.content` is empty, retry with a stricter JSON-only instruction and keep `response_format`.
-- Add an R1 helper (new class or method) that returns strict JSON for validation (schema in Section 5.3).
+- Add a reasoner helper (new class or method) that returns strict JSON for validation (schema in Section 5.3).
 - `Wikidata` client using `SPARQLWrapper` with exact queries in spec.
 - `ConceptNet` client for `api.conceptnet.io` edges.